-Parking spaces taking over regions that could be used for housing, commercial properties etc is a real issue, but why is building underground parking not a widespread solution to it?
+Parking spaces taking over regions that could be used for housing, commercial properties, etc is a real issue, but why is building underground parking not a widespread solution to it?

 Advantages of underground parking

 As mentioned before, underground parking spaces leave room on the surface for residential and commercial use.
-Besides, it is easier to keep crime in check when parkings is based underground since access to it can be controlled more efficiently.
+Besides, it is easier to keep crime in check when parking is based underground since access to it can be controlled more efficiently.
 Security is needed only the entrance and exit points instead of throughout the parking lot.